 The Density Challenge

 While the basic setup of PMR is simple, the devil is in the details.
-HDD design strives to balance reliability, speed, and cost.
+HDD designs strive to balance reliability, speed, and cost.
 All else being equal, drives with more densely packed bits will give greater $/TB savings.
-With Pure Storage arguing that SSD will soon overtake HDD in total cost of ownership, the stakes are high.

 Here’s the problem.
 The up-down polarization of magnetic grains are less stable at ordinary temperatures when they’re densely packed.
 This means that you want a more anisotropic material to ensure the magnetic state is stable.
 However, this stability makes bits more difficult to write upon: our light switch is so “sticky” that it’s hard to toggle on and off.
 In this analogy, the strength of our finger is analogous to the strength of the magnetic field emitted by the write head.
 This can only be so strong (around 2 tesla, max).

-This challenge has consequences: growth in areal density has stalled, hovering a bit over 1.1 tbpsi (TB per square inch) since 2015.
+This challenge has consequences: after 2015 or so, growth in the areal density of conventional drives had stalled, hovering a bit over 1.1 tbpsi (TB per square inch) through 2022.

-One way to increase drive capacity is by simply squeezing more platters in each drive (the current record is 11), but this increases the bill of materials.
+One way to increase drive capacity is by simply squeezing more platters into each drive (the current record is 11, though Toshiba is tinkering with 12 platters), but this increases the bill of materials.
 Another workaround is shingled magnetic recording (SMR), in which tracks are overlapped like shingles on a roof.

 Manufacturers also use various forms of energy assisted magnetic recording (EAMR).
-Toshiba uses an EAMR variant called MAMR, which applies microwaves alongside the magnetic field during the write process, effectively putting more oomph behind the flipping of a bit’s polarity.
-While this has the compatibility advantage of using the same recording media as PMR drives, Toshiba has historically lagged behind Seagate and Western Digital where capacity is concerned (though it’s now catching up fast).
+Toshiba deploys an EAMR variant called flux–controlled MAMR, which applies microwaves alongside the magnetic field during the write process, effectively putting more oomph behind the flipping of a bit’s polarity.
+While this has the compatibility advantage of using the same recording media as PMR drives, Toshiba has historically lagged behind Seagate and Western Digital where capacity is concerned.

 Related Reading